England | Scotland | Wales | Northern Ireland | Ireland

 Please follow the link below to the Leicestershire County Council website

-where you will find lots of useful information.
+where you will find lots of useful information or you can telephone:

 Enter all or part of your postcode in the box below and click one of the buttons